Lanzelot1/Omnex/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at conduct@omnex.ai.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement through GitHub issues or discussions.
 All complaints will be reviewed and investigated promptly and fairly.

 ## Attribution